A Different Kind of Pub Crawl in London: History, Ale, and Hidden Stories

 and make friends along the way!

-A Few Fun Things to Know About London’s Pubs
+Fun Facts About London’s Pubs

 • Some pubs in London remain open for hundreds of years, with guestbooks dating back to the 1600s.